 As a result of the highly competitive environment, traditional supermarkets, including the Company, face business challenges.
 There has been a trend in recent years for traditional supermarkets to lose market share to nontraditional competitors.
-The success of the Company, in particular its ability to retain its customers, depends on its ability to meet the business challenges created by this highly competitive environment.
+The Company's ability to retain its customers depends on its ability to meet the business challenges created by this highly competitive environment.
 There can be no assurance that the Company will be able to meet these challenges.
 In addition, the Company believes it will face increased competition in the future from existing and potentially new competitors and its financial condition and results of operations could be impacted by the pricing, purchasing, advertising or promotional decisions made by its competitors as well as competitor format innovation and location additions.